marmelab/pentago-symfony/Readme.md

 ## Installation

 - Clone this repo
-- Run `make install` to install dependencies
+- Run `make install` to install dependencies.
+It will also create a `.env.local` file.
-- Run `make init-env` to create a .env.local file, update this files with your informations
+- Fill `.env.local` file with your credentials.
 - Run `make start` to start the server
 - Run `make create-db` to create & initialize the database
 - Play on [localhost:8080](http://localhost:8080)